pbougue/tartare/documentation/processes.md

 Validity start date | Validity start date of the data set | 20180701 Validity end date | Validity end date of the data set | 20180831 License | License of the data set | CC
-License | License link of the data set | https://creativecommons.org/ License | Size of the data set in octet | 2123456 License | Date when the data set was updated | 2018-07-23
+License link | License link of the data set | https://creativecommons.org/ Size | Size of the data set in octet | 2123456
+Update date | Date when the data set was updated | 2018-07-23

 ```json
 {